dspray95/open-recipe/README.md

 # Open Recipe
-Generating an Open Recipe Database with Python, Scrapy, and xpath.
+Generating an open recipe dataset with Python, Scrapy, and xpath.

 # Usage